 Many describe the flavor of Kohlrabi to be similar to broccoli stems — I think it tastes more like a mild cabbage when cooked, and almost like a very crisp apple, without the same level of sweetness, when raw.

-I really love it simmered and then puréed in this Coconut Kohlrabi Lemon Soup.
+- I really love kohlrabi simmered and then puréed in this Coconut Kohlrabi Lemon Soup.
 This is a vegan recipe and yet it’s still incredibly rich and creamy!